Vallejo Ferry Terminal Reconfiguration Project

 Project Description

-The Vallejo ferry route has the highest daily ridership in WETA’s San Francisco Bay Ferry service, carrying approximately 1.2 million passengers annually before the pandemic and nearly 600,000 passengers in 2022.
-The Vallejo Ferry Terminal is located on the east shore of Mare Island Strait and is subject to ongoing siltation that requires maintenance dredging to maintain adequate depths inside the basin for the ferry vessel operations.
+The Vallejo ferry route is one of the services that has highest daily ridership in WETA’s San Francisco Bay Ferry service, carrying approximately 1 million passengers in 2019 before the pandemic and nearly 600,000 passengers in 2022.
+The Vallejo Ferry Terminal is located on the east shore of Mare Island Strait and is subject to ongoing siltation (or water pollution caused by silt or clay) that requires maintenance dredging to maintain adequate depths inside the basin for the ferry vessel operations.

-The rate of siltation in the Napa River has drastically increased in the last 10 years resulting in an increased dredging frequency from once every 4 years to once every 1.5 to 2 years.
+The rate of siltation in the Napa River has drastically increased in the last decade resulting in an increased dredging frequency from once every 4 years to once every 1.5 to 2 years.
 Each dredging episode costs WETA nearly $2 million, an expense expected to increase over time.
-The Vallejo Ferry Terminal Reconfiguration Project will relocate the gangway and float further out into the Mare Island Strait which will eliminate the need to dredge and save WETA up to $21 million over the next 20 years.
+The Vallejo Ferry Terminal Reconfiguration Project will relocate the float away from the basin area where the heaviest accumulation of sediment occurs, thereby. reducing the need to dredge frequently and saving WETA up to approximately $21 million over the next 20 years.

-Dredging episodes are disruptive to passengers and the provision of service.
-Due to the amount of siltation filling in the ferry terminal basin leading up to scheduled dredging projects, WETA has had to cancel service for days at a time during low tide events, leaving passengers with no direct transit option to San Francisco.
-Additionally, each dredging episode takes approximately two weeks to complete, during which time WETA must establish a temporary terminal using a temporary float and alternative gangway and redirect passengers.
+Just as important as the cost savings this project would have on strained budgets, dredging and low tide episodes are also disruptive to passengers and service operations.
+Due to the amount of siltation filling in the ferry terminal basin leading up to scheduled dredging projects, WETA has had to cancel service during low tide events, leaving passengers with no direct transit option to San Francisco.
+Additionally, each dredging episode takes approximately two to four weeks to complete, during which time WETA must establish a temporary terminal using a temporary float and alternative gangway and redirect passengers.

 The goal of the Vallejo Terminal Reconfiguration Project is to reduce the frequency of dredge events and provide more suitable berthing configurations for the ferry vessels that will maximize service efficiency while minimizing disruption to passengers.